- 1 Top 6 Garden Root Slayers Compared

 WHY WE LIKE IT: A high quality product made from ultra-durable components, such as carbon steel, with plenty of surface area to grip, ultra-sharp cutting blades along the side and the inclusion of a fantastic lifetime warranty.

 Though the gripping surface does allow for two-handed operation, the product is fairly heavy, at five pounds, so lengthy use sessions may become slightly tiring.
-Additionally, the blade is somewhat narrow, at around 2.5 inches wide, which is great for stabbing at roots but could be cumbersome for extensive digging projects.
+Additionally, the blade is somewhat narrow, at around 2.5 inches wide with an inverted V shaped tip, which is great for stabbing at roots but could be cumbersome for extensive digging projects – because of that narrow blade width.
+Still, you can be sure this shovel Root Slayer is a good investment when you ‘add to cart’ on Amazon or from the manufacturer at $49 99.
 Your lawn will look great after using this and the best electric lawn mower.

 #2 Spear Head Spade Reinforced Fiberglass Gardening Shovel